Neptune in astrology describes the part of life where something feels meaningful, beautiful, and hard to pin down.

 Neptune in Pisces (2012–2025/2026): Neptune rules Pisces, making this its home sign and most powerful placement.
 This period brings dissolution of categories: real versus fabricated, online versus offline, human versus artificial.
 The spiritual challenge is discernment in an era of maximum blur.

-Neptune in Aries (2025/2026–2038/2039): Neptune moves into Aries, dissolving boundaries around individual identity and courage.
-The coming generation will idealize the spiritual warrior and visionary pioneer.
+Neptune in Aries (2025/2026–2038/2039): Neptune enters Aries across 2025–2026, dissolving boundaries around individual identity and courage.
+This generation will idealize the spiritual warrior and visionary pioneer.
 The shadow is spiritual ego and messianic self-belief.

 Neptune in the Houses (Personal Meaning)